"The goal of recovery is not to become normal. The goal is to embrace the human vocation of becoming more deeply, more fully human." -Patricia Deegan

 Amistad operates a Peer Support program inside Riverview Psychiatric Center (the former Augusta Mental Health Institute), Maine’s largest state psychiatric hospital.
-We have been working with patients since 2005, providing vital support services as well as assisting with outpatient services.
-When folks are discharged from Riverview, many begin their re-entry to society in group homes.
-Peer supporters serve as peer contacts in often stressful situations, facilitating the re-entry process.
+This was the state of Maine’s first effort to incorporate peer support services into a psychiatric facility.
+We have been working with patients since 2005 providing vital support services as well as assisting with the Outpatient Services team.
+Peer Support Specialists serve as peer contacts and assist in facilitating the re-entry process into the community.

 We are committed to a vision of